slgstudio/TItanic/README.md

 Titanic is multitool for developers, students, and teachers.
 It is coded in TI-BASIC and provides many never before seen features all in one package.

+WARNING: This project is strictly for EDUCATIONAL purposes ONLY!
+DONT BE A CHEATER!!!!!

 ## Features

 Fake OS - Simulates a normal TI-84 OS but you can't run programs, apps, or clear the memory.
 Useful to protect programs from RAM clears.